NO PROMO CODE REQUIRED

 In terms of the number of available bets, FanDuel stacks up exceedingly well, especially going above and beyond in the areas of futures and props.
 As an example, NFL futures bettors can place wagers on everything from who will win the Super Bowl, AFC, and NFC East to which player will be Offensive Rookie of the Year, whether individual teams will make the playoffs and way, way more.

-Props are also plentiful, numbering in the low 100s for even the laziest mid-summer MLB game.
+Props are also plentiful, numbering in the dozens for even the laziest mid-summer MLB game.
 For prime time NFL games, they could approach over 200.

-Valley Forge’s King of Prussia Casino launched a FanDuel branded physical sportsbook in March 2019, the sixth casino to do so in the state.
+The Valley Forge Casino Resort, located in King of Prussia, launched a FanDuel branded physical sportsbook in March 2019, the sixth casino to do so in the state.

-Of course the two facilities are entirely different, the NJ space is much bigger (5,300 square feet, with room for 500 patrons, 15 sports betting windows, and over 60 TVs).
-The Valley Forge book, by comparison, encompasses just 1,800 square feet and boasts seven betting windows, 27 TV screens, and two sports tickers.
+Of course, the two facilities are entirely different.
+The NJ space is much bigger (5,300 square feet, with room for hundreds of patrons (post-COVID), over a dozen sports betting windows, and over 50 TVs).
+The Valley Forge Casino book, by comparison, encompasses just 1,800 square feet and boasts a few betting windows and TV screens, along with two sports tickers.
+The design of the PA book is still impressive, as it flows out into the casino nicely where there are plenty of TVs, bars, slots and table games.

-The venue is open for business seven days a week, staying open for the longest stretch on Saturdays (9am-2am).
+The venue is open for business seven days a week.
 If the sportsbook happens to be closed, patrons can still cash tickets at cashier windows throughout the casino.

-For Valley Forge, one of PA’s lowest grossing casinos, securing a premiere partner like FanDuel was a homerun.
+For Valley Forge Casino, one of PA’s lowest grossing casinos, securing a premiere partner like FanDuel was a home run.
 Indeed, in New Jersey, FanDuel has bested a long list of experienced operators to become the highest earning online sportsbook app in the state.

-With the pieces of the puzzle in place, Valley Forge announced it would purchase a PA sports betting license and would use technology provided by IGT, GAN, and FanDuel, while prominently featuring FanDuel branding across live and online verticals.
+With the pieces of the puzzle in place, Valley Forge Casino announced it would purchase a Pennsylvania sports betting license and would use technology provided by IGT, GAN, and FanDuel, while prominently featuring FanDuel branding across live and online verticals.